jgwiese/gdemo_bmvariational/README.md

-# demo of bayesian modeling using variational approach.
+# demo bayesian modeling variational
 The purpose of this project is to demonstrate the implementation and results of the optimization of a probabilistic model.
 Here the generative model consists out of a 2D latent variable that encodes for a 784 image vector.
 Gaussian distributions are used for the prior and conditional distributions.
 The model can be trained by using a variational distribution to approximate the posterior or by Monte Carlo importance sampling.
 The following figures